BackofenLab/AxoWise/docs/journalStructure.md

 ## Other Lancet Journals:
   * The Lancet Oncology: 41.6
   * The Lancet Infectious Diseases: 36.4

+## Science Immunology: IF 19.1 (3)
+### Data and materials availability
+  * contains accession numbers for sequencing data and source code URLs

+## Other Science Journals:
+  * Science Translational Medicine: 16.9
+  * Science Bulletin: 18.8

 ## Cancer Discovery: IF 30.6
 _Structure 01:_